 Depending on the platform you use, the features you can include in the property description vary.
 Different platforms may even have a different classification of types of property.
 Nevertheless, most of the features are more or less the same.
-When you filling the description you must include the type of property, is it an apartment, a condo or something else.
-Then you need to put down the number of bedrooms and bathrooms, and total area in square feet.
-Finally, you need to include the price you ask for the monthly rent and security or possibly pet deposit.
+When you filling the description you must include the type of property, is it an apartment, a condo, or something else.
+Then you need to put down the number of bedrooms and bathrooms,and the total area in square feet.
+Finally, you need to include the price you ask for the monthly rent and a security or possibly pet deposit.
 If the platform of your choice allows you to include some extra details, you should definitely go for it.
 An extensive description of the features will draw more attention to your listing.

 3. Add Quality Photos

 High-quality pictures of your property will increase your chances to get the right tenants much quicker.
 Attach as many attractive images as you can to your listing.
 The photos should capture most of the living space and crucial amenities.
 You can also diversify your profile with photos of the window view or exterior.

 Did you know that 61% of tenants in the USA have pets?
 It is a big portion of the market you don’t want to miss.
 Additionally, tenants with pets tend to have higher wages and a more set lifestyle.